roelofjan-elsinga/aloia-cms/README.md

 ## Content blocks

-You can also manage small content blocks for your website through this package.
+You can manage small content blocks for your website through this package.

-Start by specifying the folder path of your content blocks in ``config('AloiaCms.content_blocks.data_folder')``.
+The content of the blocks are stored in a folder called "content_blocks" inside of the ``config('aloiacms.collections_path')`` folder.

 You'll need to register the facade into your application, by placing the following line to your aliases in ``config/app.php``: